Nursing students brought their healing touch to people living in the hills of El Salvador during spring break.

 Students learn about giving culturally-relevant education in their classes, but they do it firsthand in El Salvador.
 The trip gives them a global perspective on healthcare.

 “It’s great for the students because a lot of them have never been out of the States before,” Andrassy said.
 “It’s beautiful to be a part of it.”
+A 5-year-old boy gets a new walker from PBA nurses, 2019.

 Ten years ago, the clinic was a dream of the doctor who runs it.
 A few years ago, the ministry broke ground, and two years ago, nursing students started volunteering at the completed clinic.
 Some of the students go back to volunteer on their summer breaks.